Workshop: “Global Shi’ism: Migrations, Diasporas and the Islamic Revival in the Nineteenth and Twentieth Centuries”

 The workshop will take place over two days on Thursday and Friday 3 and 4 April 2025 and will include 15-minute presentations from all the participants, followed by a 45-minute discussion.

+Participants will be required to submit a c.
+5,000–8,000-word paper by 28 February 2025 for circulation among the participants.
 The bulk of the session will be dedicated to discussion of the pre-circulated papers, which means all participants will have to attend having read all the papers.
+It is their ambition to collate these contributions into a special journal issue or edited volume.

+The Organizers will be able to provide a contribution to travel costs to and from Oxford for the participants, as well as accommodation for two or three nights.
 Those participants with access to funding from their home institutions will be asked to contribute towards their travel costs in order to enable the participation of early career researchers.

 If you would be interested in participating, please send a single PDF file containing a 400-word abstract and CV to movingstories@history.ox.ac.uk by 31 October 2024.